 For many runners, Palawan, Siloso and Tanjong beaches are probably as familiar as their local neighbourhood parks, with the added advantage of multiple facilities of shower areas, lockers, water coolers, toilets and multiple first aid stations on hand.
 The various amusements and activities offered will keep friends and family members occupied while runners get their running fix.
 To make your run extra special, be sure to make a quick stop at Palawan Beach and cross the suspension rope bridge that leads to a little islet that is the southernmost point of continental Asia!

-Many running events take place on the beaches of Sentosa throughout the year.
+Many running events, especially fun-runs, take place on the beaches of Sentosa throughout the year.
 To find your next race at Sentosa, simply look on our race calendar.

 Image 1 credit: User BouncedPhoton on Wikimedia Commons